 The next morning, I started my day with a run inside the resort—a small flat loop.
 After covering some ground, I went out to find a barber shop in town, while Pamela and Aarush explored the property.
 I managed to complete a 10K run and decided to walk the remaining 3KM as a cool-down.

 For breakfast, we decided to try a place called India-Gate, just outside our resort on the main highway.
 It was really good!
-The place had a ton of positive reviews online, and it lived up to them.
+The place had a ton of positive reviews online, and it lived up to the mark.
 The food was clean, hygienic, and simple—nothing fancy, but definitely satisfying.

 After breakfast, we headed to Banasura Sagar Dam.
 The drive was beautiful, with most of the roads newly paved and super smooth.
 We spent a lot of time there, walking leisurely and covering more than 3KM according to my Garmin.

 From there, we went to Karlad Lake.
-It’s a much smaller place compared to Banasura but charming in its own way, with lots of flowers, butterflies, and small birds fluttering about.
+It’s a much smaller place compared to Banasura but charming in its own way, with lots of flowers, butterflies, and small birds fluttering around.

 Next, we planned to visit the Chain Tree and Lakkidi View Point, both on the highway towards Kozhikode (Calicut).
 During our 2013 visit, we took this road all the way down while Aarush slept in his car seat.
 This time, however, as soon as we started towards Lakkidi, it began pouring rain, forcing us to turn back to Vythiri.